thundermiracle/gatsby-plugin-output/README.md

 ## Description

-Configure the Gatsby's output folder from `./public`.
+Configure the Gatsby's output folder from `./public` to your target folder.

 ## Why